Apply through LSAC

 Attach a blended-learning scholarship addendum (if applicable)

-If you intend to use your legal education to practice law in a rural area, reservation, or small city or town currently undeserved by local lawyers, please explain in an essay your commitment to practice in that community.
+If you intend to use your legal education to practice law in a rural area, reservation, or small city or town currently underserved by local lawyers, please explain in an essay your commitment to practice in that community.
 Clearly indicate which scholarship you are applying for: Native Justice or Northstar.

 Attach a résumé